MatePocs/boardgame_recommendation/README.md

 <br>
 [Part 3 - Matrix Factorisation Recommenders](https://towardsdatascience.com/how-to-build-a-model-based-recommendation-system-using-python-surprise-2df3b77ab3e5)

-In addition to that, this project was the basis of my capstone project:
+This project was the basis of my capstone project at Flatiron School:
 <br>
 [Presentation](https://docs.google.com/presentation/d/1qKxO2TLHGmGMCSOYO37v1a-bLFWAbEmGfutsNbDwyew/edit#slide=id.p)

 ## Data
 I obtained the data using a combination of web scraping with `BeautifulSoup` and `API` requests.
 For each game, I collected all the ratings where the user actually rated the game (as opposed to entries where they just mark the game as owned, or put in a text comment) as of March 31, 2020.
-Please note that it can take up to an hour to gather information of a game, depending on the number of ratings.

 The complete data contains 2.3m ratings from over 200k users.
 The average number of games rated by an individual user is about 10, meaning the database is about 90% sparse.

-Most of the users have a relatively high average rating:
+Most of the users have a relatively high average rating.

 ![chart showing number of users per average ratings](./charts/users_by_average_ratings.png)

 A large portion of the users rated only one game, and there are users who rated more than 40 (and in fact, there are users who rated all the 100 games).
-The buckets are arbitrary:

 ![chart showing number of users per total number of ratings](./charts/users_by_number_of_ratings.png)

 ## Modelling

 ### Metric
 I am using `RMSE`, which stands for Root Mean Squared Error, to compare the performance of different models.
-Other available metrics in the `surprise` package were `MAE` and `MSE`.
+Other available metrics in the `Surprise` package were `MAE` and `MSE`.

 ### Model Training Process
 I trained all the different available models in the `surprise` library.
 My process was the following: